E-IckArt/E-IckArt/README.md

 My project : become a fullstack dev & continue to learn.
 There is plenty to do, I'm glad ! 🤗

-- 💞️ I’m looking to collaborate on easy projects.
+- 💞️ I’m looking to Discover GitHub, and if I have the opportunity, to collaborate on projects.

 - 📫 How to reach me : emilie.i@live.fr
 - 📫 In the next episode ...
 My LinkedIn! 😉